- Scientific name

 Habitat and Ecology

-Specimens reported to be this species were thought to grow ‘on soil’ (Ranadive and Jagtap 2013).
-Little further information is know about this species’ habitat preferences and ecology.
+Specimens reported to be this species in India were thought to grow ‘on soil’ (Ranadive and Jagtap 2013).
+Little further information is known about this species’ habitat preferences and ecology.

 Threats